kptdaaron/iam-freeradius/README.md

 # iam-freeradius
-This document serves as guide for setting up
+This document serves as guide for setting up AAA server using an open-source implementation Freeradius with Google LDAP as backend.